How To Export From Vietnam To New Zealand // Regulations, Taxes, And Tariffs When Importing To New Zealand

 Short payments are when you haven’t made enough payments.
 Again, you can notify us freely or find out through an audit or other investigation.

 If we send you an assessment notice, you must pay with cash or a check.
-We may impose a penalty if you do not pay by the due date.
+We may impose a penalty if payment is not made by the due date.

 Final thoughts on Exporting from Vietnam and Importing into New Zealand